 5. Reduces cravings and impulsivity

 Yoga for addiction recovery can be critical in preventing relapses, which is a critical stage in recovery.
 Once treatment is done, cravings can come.
+It also works as Opioid withdrawal treatment.
 Once they begin, you can either suppress and avoid them, or you can deal with the cravings directly.
 Through a consistent practice of yoga, you can pay attention to the sensations and learn how to accept and release them.

 6. Provides a spiritual experience